-But the big idea is that both the Platinum Card and the Business Platinum Card provide you with a complimentary Priority Pass Select membership, which grants free unlimited access to worldwide Priority Pass lounges, along with free guesting privileges for two guests per lounge visit.
+But the big idea is that both the Platinum Card and the Business Platinum Card provide you with a complimentary Priority Pass Select membership, which grants free unlimited access to worldwide Priority Pass lounges, along with free guesting privileges for one guest per lounge visit.

 As of the time of writing, the “prevailing retail rate” seems to be US$32 for every additional guest, which will be automatically billed to your credit card.

 There are over 1,000 Priority Pass lounges worldwide, so this perk should guarantee you some form of lounge access on the vast majority of your travels, especially if you don’t always fly in business class.

 2. Plaza Premium Lounges

 If you hold either the Platinum Card or the Business Platinum Card, you have unlimited access to Plaza Premium lounges within Canada and internationally, for yourself and either one guest or up to three family members.

 What are Plaza Premium lounges?
 While Priority Pass is a global lounge network, Plaza Premium is more like a “franchise” or a “brand” of airport lounges, which started in Hong Kong back in the 1990s.

 How good are the Canadian Plaza Premium lounges?
 Well, they’re certainly not luxurious by any stretch of the imagination, but they’re solid enough lounges and usually stack up against Air Canada’s Maple Leaf Lounges quite well.